-Poliovirus is an enterovirus that is activated in the human gut.
-The corporate science machine maintains that it is a dangerous pathogen spread by infected faecal matter but Dr Suzanne Humphries explains in her book, Dissolving Illusions, that it is a naturally occurring common bowel irritant that existed for millennia before it began crippling people — which poses the question: what changed?
+The reigning consensus is that poliovirus is an enterovirus that is activated in the human gut; the medical mainstream maintain that it is a dangerous pathogen spread by infected faecal matter or pharyngeal secretions but others disagree, such as Dr Suzanne Humphries, who explains in her book, Dissolving Illusions, that it is a naturally occurring common bowel irritant that existed for millennia before it began crippling people.
+Which begs the question: what changed?

-What came to be known as polio was once called ‘summer diarrhoea’ because local outbreaks occurred after crop spraying had taken place in the spring.
+What came to be known as polio was once referred to as ‘summer diarrhoea’ because local outbreaks occurred after crop spraying had taken place in the spring.
 Children played in contaminated soils and ate unwashed fruit; their parents reported finding them paralysed in apple orchards.

 High consumption of sugary foods in the summer lowered immunity by suppressing white blood cell activity, creating the perfect environment for toxic pesticides to interact with viruses in the gut and cause illness.

-Crops were heavily sprayed with pesticides that were designed to attack the nervous systems of insects — unfortunately they had the same effect on humans.
-They were inhaled and absorbed through the skin and oral cavity, causing nausea, vomiting, diarrhoea, brain dysfunction, and bone malformation – all of which are common symptoms of heavy metal poisoning and polio.
+Crops were heavily sprayed with pesticides that were designed to attack the nervous systems of insects — unfortunately they had the same effect on humans, having been inhaled and absorbed through the skin and oral cavity, causing nausea, vomiting, diarrhoea, brain dysfunction, and bone malformation – all of which are common symptoms of heavy metal poisoning and polio.

 Heavy metals were present in everyday products in the 18th, 19th, and early 20th centuries.
 Arsenic was used in synthetic dyes and syphilis treatments; mercury was used in teething powders, dental fillings, and medical preparations.

-Lead, arsenic, and mercury are neurotoxic environmental poisons - all are fat-soluble and therefore can affect fatty areas of the body such as the brain and nerves.
+Lead, arsenic, and mercury are neurotoxic environmental poisons - all are fat-soluble and can therefore be absorbed into fatty areas of the body such as the brain, spinal cord, and nerve sheaths.

-A new pesticide, DDT — labelled ‘the killer of killers’ — was introduced just as WW2 began.
-People were led to believe it was good for them and even sprayed it on their children’s lunches.
+1939 — A new pesticide—DDT, ‘the killer of killers’—was introduced just as WW2 began.
 It is a cumulative poison and can be absorbed through the skin and mucosa.
+People were led to believe it was good for them and used it liberally, even spraying it on their children’s lunches.
 Governments started to ban DDT in the early 1950s but the damage was done.
 The UK outlawed it in 1986 and it was banned worldwide in 2001, though it continues to be used in areas with high malaria incidence.

-Epidemics peaked in the 1940s and 50s and physicians began to notice a correlation between certain medical interventions and polio paralysis.
-Children treated for congenital syphilis with arsenic-based Salvarsan often developed paralysis in their injected limbs.
+Polio epidemics peaked in the 1940s and 50s and physicians began to notice a correlation between certain medical interventions and polio paralysis.
+Children treated for congenital syphilis with arsenic-based Salvarsan, for example, often developed paralysis in their injected limbs.

 Cases of polio rose in line with the expansion of vaccination programmes for diphtheria, pertussis, and tetanus.